Lego Speed Racer

-Lego Speed Racer (stylized as LEGO Speed Racer) is a discontinued Lego theme based on the 2008 film Speed Racer (which is based on the anime of the same name).
+Lego Speed Racer is a discontinued Lego theme based on the 2008 film Speed Racer (which is based on the anime of the same name).
 It consists of four sets which were first released in April 2008.
-The product line was discontinued by the end of 2009.
+The product line was discontinued by the end of 2008.

 Overview

 The product line focuses on Speed Racer, an 18-year-old automobile racer who follows his apparently deceased brother's career, choosing to remain loyal to his family and their company Racer Motors, which causes difficulties after he refuses a contract that E.P.
 Arnold Royalton, owner of Royalton Industries, offers him.
 Lego Speed Racer aimed to recreate the main characters in Lego form, including Speed Racer, Snake Oiler, Racer X, Taejo Togokahn, Cruncher Block, Cruncher's driver, Gray Ghost, Cannonball Taylor, Pops Racer, Spritle, Trixie and a commentator.

 Development

 Lego Speed Racer was inspired by the 2008 film Speed Racer.
 The construction toy range was based on the film and developed in collaboration with Warner Bros.
 Consumer Products.
 The construction sets were designed to recreate the story and characters of the film in Lego form.